Television “Television”

 Public interest, especially in the U.S., became so scarce that, by 1990, it was fair to wonder if Tom Verlaine really had a career at all.
 “The Wonder,” his solo record from that year, was not properly released in America.
 And, while it was not a complete embarrassment, it was something close to that.
 All of those suggestions that Verlaine made about not practicing guitar and not enjoying songwriting or recording and wanting to disappear from his music suddenly seemed quite literal.
 That year, Tom Verlaine briefly got his wish.
 He became a ghost.

 But then, the unimaginable happened.
 Nobody could have predicted it because, by then, nobody was listening to Tom Verlaine and he certainly wasn’t sharing.
-But, quietly and casually, all four members of Television — Tom Verlaine, Fred Smith, Billy Ficca and, most notably, Richard Lloyd — began playing together again.
+Quietly and casually, all four members of Television — Tom Verlaine, Fred Smith, Billy Ficca and, most notably, Richard Lloyd — began playing together again.
 A loyal cadre of younger admirers signed them to Capitol Records.
 And, in the Fall of 1992, fourteen years after “Adventure,” Television’s released their third, self-titled studio album.
 I was eighteen at the time and completely breathless with excitement.

 It has now been twenty eight years since that last Television album — twice as long as the time between the second and third Television albums.
 Television still plays “special occasion” shows, mostly well paying festival gigs or prestigious concerts in major cities around the world.
 Richard Lloyd left the band over a decade ago, seemingly out of impatience with Verlaine and the meandering, almost whimsical nature of the band.
 He was replaced by the more amicable and professional, if less dazzling, Jimmy Ripp.
 There have been rumors of a long-awaited fourth Television album for almost a decade.
 On the basis of their live shows, it would appear that the band has enough material worked out for an album's worth of songs.
 But, as is often the case with Tom Verlaine, there seems to be something missing — creative resolution, the right record deal, the right occasion or, simply, possibly, sufficient ambition.
 Whatever the issue may be, I stopped wondering.
 And I stopped waiting.
 In the interim, I reached middle age.
 I passed the age that Tom Verlaine was in 1992.
 I felt sufficiently ready to put the legend aside and to revisit Television’s “reunion” album from 1992 not as a personal moment or as a historical act of resurrection, but simply as a piece of music.

-In contrast to the slower, inverted routes that Verlaine gumshoes, Richard Lloyd sounds jagged and dangerous.
+In contrast to the slower, inverted routes that Verlaine gumshoes, Richard Lloyd is jagged and dangerous.
 He plays a lot of rhythm guitar here, but he plays it with the broken shards of “Satisfaction” — if the song was performed by Robert Quine, with one hand, while on speed.
 It’s positively exciting to hear the taut fury of Lloyd’s rhythms against the droll playing of Verlaine.
 Additionally, there are several songs wherein the two guitarists trade off solos, allowing us to note and admire the contrast.
 In 1978, many people referred to the “dueling guitars” of Television.
 In 1992, it seems less like the guitars are dueling and more like they are in a conversation gone sideways, speaking a language foreign to the other.
 As was the case way back when, upon return their music was still unlike anything else in the idiom.
 If nothing else, “Television” confirmed that Tom Verlaine sounds better with Richard Lloyd than he does alone (or with a stand in).
 Their styles are so different and the tension so apparent that it elevates Verlaine from something unusual to something singular.

 “Television” is ten songs — nearly all of which are compelling and about half of which are excellent.
 The opener, “1880 or So,” sounds not unlike The National if they were recorded by Rick Rubin.
 From the opening notes, the tone is intimate and supple.
 There’s the slightest jazz in the drumming.
 And Verlaine is loose and poetic and, of course, weird.
 For those who listened to “Warm and Cool” or for those familiar with Verlaine’s work on Luna’s “Twenty Three Minutes in Brussels,” the first track on Television’s long-awaited return sounds familiar and completely intoxicating.

-“Shane She Wrote This” and “Call Mr. Lee” increase the velocity and dial up the volume a notch.
+“Shane She Wrote This” and “Call Mr. Lee” increase the velocity and dial up the volume.
 On the former, Verlaine jumps pedals from a vintage baritone to a whine that sounds like a cello or theremin as much as it does like a guitar.
 It’s a very broad jump, but also the sort that he is known for.
 In the and athletic pace, you can almost hear the middle-aged hipsters working up a sweat.
 “Call Mr. Lee,” meanwhile, was the album’s “single” (in the sense that they sent copies of it to college radio and made a video for MTV2).
 It’s a mini spy thriller tucked inside four minutes of Richard Lloyd’s increasing anxiety.
 His rhythm guitar completely freaks out inside the verses, caterwauling towards an acrobatic solo that runs up and down the fretboard in an effort to escape the song’s mysterious villains.
 We leave the song not knowing what actually happened to whom other than that Richard Lloyd stole Tom Verlaine’s Pop song and turned it into his own guitar showcase.

 Those three tracks are the unmistakable bullseyes of “Television,” but there is intrigue throughout.
 On a trio of charming, if offhanded, tunes like “In World,” “Beauty Trip” and “This Tune,” Verlaine pauses the noir and plays the whimsy.
 But, his version of whimsy is less “funny ha ha” and more obtuse, nervous giggles.
 Each of these three are relatively straightforward verse/verse/bridge/chorus numbers — except that the band sounds like their native language is Sanskrit or something from the future rather than English or The Beatles.
 The melodies are weird.
 The drums wait behind the vocals and the guitars are untethered.
 Even in their modest tracks, Television sounds otherworldly.
 And there is literally no songwriter other than Tom Verlaine who would write a Rockabilly song like “Beauty Trip” with impenetrable lyrics like: